djcode81/Transformer-Based-Neural-Network-For-Binding-Site-Prediction/README.md

 ## Overview

-This project implements knowledge distillation to transfer binding site prediction capabilities from P2Rank (a slower but accurate method) to an efficient transformer-based neural network.
+This project implements knowledge distillation to transfer binding site prediction capabilities from P2Rank to an efficient transformer-based neural network.
 The resulting model achieves comparable accuracy to P2Rank with a 5× speedup, making it suitable for high-throughput protein structure analysis.

 ## Key Features